jesusmariog7/gestureRecognition_pingPong/README.md

 # gestureRecognition_pingPong
-Neural Network in Tensorflow.js for ping pong gesture recognition
+Simple Neural Network in Tensorflow.js for ping pong gesture recognition

 It uses one input layer, one hidden layer and one output layer to recognize the following classes: